 Familiarity in coordinating multiple interest groups and stakeholders required.

-Working within complex phasing constraints and within existing densely built mature facilities environments.
+Experience in working within complex phasing constraints and within existing densely built mature facilities environments.

 Technical Knowledge or Skills:

-Knowledge and understanding of the building process required.
+Knowledge and understanding of the building process.

 Familiarity with building processes and codes in the city of Chicago.